HowDiggy/SignConnect/ROADMAP.md

 3. **Enhance the LLM Prompt:** Update the `llm/client.py` to use the newly fetched user preferences and vector search results to create hyper-personalized prompts for Gemini.

-4. **Polish and Deploy:** Refine the UI, write tests, and deploy the application to the cloud.
+4. **Polish and Deploy:** Refine the UI, write tests, refactor code to include router for endpoints, and deploy the application to the cloud.